What we do

 Since I joined Promar International in 2002, I have been part of many successful projects such as the Dairy Management Academy, cost of production models and producing FBA annual results.
 During my time here, I have managed several teams and have carried out numerous farm appraisals including SWOT analysis.
 I have worked on projects with […]

 I joined Promar in the 1990’s and have spent 25 years supporting clients to make positive changes to their businesses.
-My many years of involvement with the Institute of Agricultural Management, the Chartered Institute of Marketing’s food, drink and agricultural group and the City Food Lecture has allowed me to improve my knowledge and provide […]
+My many years of involvement with the Institute of Agricultural Management, the Chartered Institute of Marketing’s food, drink and agricultural group and the City Food Lecture has also allowed me to improve my knowledge and […]

 My in-depth experience of Farm Consultancy, as well as a background in Agricultural Banking, makes me ideally placed to offer high quality advice to businesses in a range of business management matters.
 I thrive on the challenge of getting the most out of farm businesses for managers and owners.
 In addition to my experience I […]